ravendb/docs/Documentation/6.2/Raven.Documentation.Pages/migration/server/data-migration.markdown

 {PANEL: Migration from RavenDB 5.x to 6.x}

 * RavenDB `6.x` supports in-place migration of data from RavenDB `5.x`.
-* During the first startup after [replacing the binaries](../../migration/server/data-migration#replacing-the-binaries) with the new ones, the data will migrate automatically.
 * RavenDB `5.x` product licenses **do not apply** to RavenDB `6.x`.
   To upgrade a valid `5.x` license to a RavenDB `6.x` license,
   please use the **License upgrade tool** [as explained here](../../start/licensing/replace-license#upgrade-a-license-key-for-ravendb-6.x).